 Google Analytics is a life-saver when it comes to qualitative content analysis research.
 It offers some comprehensive reporting options so that you can really drill down into your data and turn a bunch of numbers into meaningful, actionable conclusions.

-In this section, we’ll discuss how you can use Analytics to perform a content analysis and tweak your strategies, as well as how to install Analytics onto your ecommerce store.
+In this section, we’ll discuss how you can use Analytics to perform a content analysis and tweak your strategies, as well as how to install Google Analytics onto your ecommerce store.

 How Analytics Helps Drive Traffic